Rebate Forms & Documents

 HVAC (Heating Ventilation Air Conditioning) Contractor – a contractor who specializes in heating and cooling systems.

-Income-Qualified Grant – funds available to help qualifying low income customers cover the majority of costs to make energy efficiency improvements to their residence.
+Incom-Eligible Deferred Loans – funds available to help qualifying lower income customers cover the majority of costs to make energy efficiency improvements to their residence.

 Journeyman Electrician – electricians who have acquired the training and experience necessary to work independently, but not licensed as master electricians.
 May work with electrical wires, fixtures and control systems in commercial, industrial and residential buildings.